eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/qiroProblems/QIROImplementations/QIROMaxIndep.rst

 Replacement routine
 -------------------

-Based on the **maximum absolute entry** of the correlation matrix $M$ and its sign, one of the following replacements is employed:
+Based on the **maximum absolute entry** of the correlation matrix M and its sign, one of the following replacements is employed:

 * If :math:`\text{M}_{ii} \geq 0` is the maximum absolute value, then the :math:`i`-th vertex is set to be in the independent set (IS).
 In turn, all vertices that share an edge with this vertex can be removed from the graph, since including them in the solution would violate the problem constraints.